asdf-format/asdf-website/asdf_website/community/index.rst

 Workshops/Tutorials
 -------------------

-*Step 2: Try an :doc:`interactive tutorial <../tutorials/index>` from one of our recent workshops*
+Step 2: Try an :ref:`interactive tutorial <tutorials>` from one of our recent workshops

 Step-by-step walkthroughs allow you to become familiar with using ``asdf`` to create and edit ASDF files with your own data.

 Discussions & Community Calls
 -----------------------------

-*Step 3: Join a Discussion or contribute to Community Calls*
+Step 3: Join a Discussion or contribute to Community Calls

 We know you have thoughts and ideas and we'd love to hear them!
 Now that you're an ASDF expert (and even if you're not), we encourage you to start or join a discussion on github.
 Contribute to our Community Calls